outworkers/phantom/README.md

 - Spark integration

-Thanks to the awesome partnership between Databricks and Datastax, Spark is getting a Cassandra facelift with an awesome integration.
-We won't be slow to follow up with a fully type safe Scala implementation of that integration, so you can enjoy the benefits of high power computation with Cassandra as a backup storage through the simple and hopefully awesome DSL we've gotten you used to.
+Thanks to the recent partnership between Databricks and Datastax, Spark is getting a Cassandra facelift with a Datastax backed integration.
+We won't be slow to follow up with a type safe Scala variant of that integration, so you can enjoy the benefits of high power computation with Cassandra as a backup storage through the simple high power DSL we've gotten you used to.

 You can expect to see the spark integration live in a new ```phantom-spark``` module in the 1.3.0 or 1.4.0 version, planned sometime in September 2014.